petershin/liferay-learn/docs/dxp-cloud/latest/en/platform-services/backup-service/downloading-and-uploading-backups.md

 You can also upload a backup to your project through the *Backups* page in your chosen environment.

-Before you can upload a backup to DXP Cloud, you must compress the database dump and document library in separate archives.
+Before you can upload a backup to Liferay Cloud, you must compress the database dump and document library in separate archives.
 See [Preparing the Database and Document Library for Upload](#preparing-the-database-and-document-library-for-upload) for more information on preparing for the upload for an on-premises environment.

 ```{warning}
 Once an upload is initiated, the Backup service is unavailable to generate or restore other backups until the upload is completed.